+ Learn the difference between active and passive investment strategies.

 Day trading sounds like a whole lot of fun.
 Wake up in the morning with a coffee, stay in your jammies, and maybe your bed, and buy and sell stocks until 4pm when the market closes… Unfortunately the truth is not so romantic.
 Day trading is hard work, and the rewards are directly proportional to the effort exerted.
 It can be profitable, but it’s generally believed that only 5% of day traders make a living from the venture.
 Those aren’t good odds… There are many articles on the internet about day trading, and here’s an overview from Investopedia.

-Whatever strategy chosen, and this can vary over time, and a lifetime, they should match the investment goals.
+Whatever strategies are chosen, and they can change with circumstances, and over a lifetime, they should match the investment goals.
 A great short term strategy is no good if your goal is long term.
 Buy and hold can be terrible if the investment term is short and the market moves against you.

 The Quiz is available on the Learn website.